-Moonjelly Foundation is a global nonprofit that supports Indigenous stewardship of land, sea, and community health.
+Moonjelly Foundation supports Indigenous-led stewardship of land, sea, and community health through shared knowledge and applied research.

 The ocean holds most of the planet’s biodiversity.
 Indigenous People, while only a small share of the global population, protect much of what remains.